apache/flink/docs/content/docs/deployment/java_compatibility.md

 This page lists which Java versions Flink supports and what limitations apply (if any).

-## Java 8 (deprecated)

-Support for Java 8 has been deprecated in 1.15.0.
-It is recommended to migrate to Java 11.

 ## Java 11

 Support for Java 11 was added in 1.10.0 and is the recommended Java version to run Flink on.